 FuTuReS helps adolescents and their families address: adolescent alcohol, nicotine, and substance use.
 We also support safe coping and healing from trauma.
 At FuTuRes, we help families learn effective communication skills and behaviors that support the recovery.
 Through this program, we provide one-on-one, group, and family therapy.
 We also offer separate groups for teens and caregivers.
 We can also help with medication management, risk prevention, and recovery services.
 For more information, call 212-523-7157.

-Located at The Mount Sinai Hospital, the Neuropsychological and Learning Disorders Evaluation Service offers comprehensive neuropsychological evaluations to children and teenagers.
+At the Mount Sinai Hospital, we offer comprehensive neuropsychological evaluations for children and teenagers.
 Our assessments look at neurocognitive abilities such as language functions, sensory-perceptual functions, spatial and motor functions, attention, and higher-order executive functions.
 We can also offer an in-depth evaluation of a child's psychological status and academic skills.
 For more information, call 212-241-4423.

 OCD, Tics, and Tourette Disorder Program